-- 1. Atlanta Housing Authority supports all applicable Federal and State nondiscrimination and fair housing laws and applicable HUD regulations in all housing and program activities.
-Atlanta Housing Authority responds to fair housing and equal opportunity complaints brought to its attention to ensure compliance with all applicable laws and regulations. - 2.
-Atlanta Housing Authority supports the protections afforded all victims of domestic violence, dating violence, sexual assault, and stalking under the Violence Against Women Act, regardless of sex, gender identity or sexual orientation, and applies such protections in its Rental Assistance Programs in accordance with all nondiscrimination and fair housing requirements. - 3.
-Atlanta Housing Authority acknowledges the importance of serving persons with Limited English Proficiency (LEP) in its Rental Assistance Programs, as applicable.
+- 1. Atlanta Housing follows all applicable Federal and State nondiscrimination and fair housing laws and applicable HUD regulations in all housing and program activities, including the Housing Opportunity Through Modernization Act ("HOTMA").
+Atlanta Housing responds to fair housing and equal opportunity complaints brought to its attention to ensure compliance with all applicable laws and regulations. - 2.
+Atlanta Housing supports the protections afforded all victims of domestic violence, dating violence, sexual assault, and stalking under the Violence Against Women Act, regardless of sex, gender identity or sexual orientation, and applies such protections in its Rental Assistance Programs in accordance with all nondiscrimination and fair housing requirements. - 3.
+Atlanta Housing acknowledges the importance of serving persons with Limited English Proficiency (LEP) in its Rental Assistance Programs, as applicable.
 Persons with LEP are individuals who, because of their national origin, do not speak English as their primary language and who have a limited ability to speak, read, write or understand English.
-In accordance with Federal guidelines, Atlanta Housing Authority, Owner Entities and Management Agents will make reasonable efforts to provide or arrange language assistance for program Applicants and members of AHA-Assisted Households with LEP if they require such assistance in order to access AHA's Rental Assistance Program and related activities.
+In accordance with Federal guidelines, Atlanta Housing, Owner Entities and Management Agents will make reasonable efforts to provide or arrange language assistance for program Applicants and members of AH-Assisted Households with LEP if they require such assistance in order to access AH's Rental Assistance Program and related activities.